an-rahulpandey/cordova-plugin-dbcopy/README.md

 ```
  **source** -> Source File location like /sdcard/mydb/db.db.
 Please provide a valid existing location and the dbname should be present in the path.

- **deletedb** -> A boolean value if set to true, will delete the existing db from the local app database folder before copying the new db.
+ **deleteolddb** -> A boolean value if set to true, will delete the existing db from the local app database folder before copying the new db.
 Please provide proper boolean value true or false;

  **success** -> function will be called if the db is copied sucessfully.